Carol Smillie: Life and career

-1989–present: Television career
+1989–2011, 2013, 2022: Television career

 1989–1994: Wheel of Fortune

 Smillie's presenting career launched in 1989, at age 27, when she beat 5,000 other applicants to become the hostess and puzzle board operator of Scottish Television's Wheel of Fortune game show.
 She co-presented the show until 1994 with Nicky Campbell.

 1994–1996: Get It On

 Fashion series presented by Smillie and produced by Scottish Television.

 1992–1993: The Travel Show

 Reporter on BBC Two's The Travel Show.

 1995–1996: Hearts of Gold

 Smillie joined the show as co-presenter with Mickey Hutton, alongside the main presenter Esther Rantzen.
 The show recognised unsung heroes and heroines who had shown outstanding bravery and dedication to public life.

 1996–2000: Holiday

 Stints followed on BBC One for the Holiday programme.
 Smillie continued to present holiday programmes such as Summer Holiday, Holiday Swaps, Holiday Heaven and Holiday Favourites throughout the 1990s.